kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 Azure Disk CSI driver will read one extra parameter from the storageclass, `perfProfile`.

 - *perfprofile*: Users will be able to select a certain performance profile for their device to match their workload needs.
-In the beginning we will expose `Default` profile which sets the disks for balanaced IO and throughput workloads.
+In the beginning we will expose `Basic` profile which sets the disks for balanaced IO and throughput workloads.
 If users want to keep this feature disabled they can skip adding `perfProfile` parameter in the storage class or set `perfProfile` to `None`.
 If `perfProfile` is set to an unknown value, it will result in CreateVolume failure.
 Please read the limitations to fully understand the options available today.